Research

 exploration from a C specification: FPGAs case study (1999 -

-now an Associate
+now Associate

 Professor at University of Nice-Sophia Antipolis, France